Skip to main content

 Canoe Kayak Launch

 Paddle the preserve and enjoy its exceptional natural beauty.
-There are two kayak/canoe launches, one at the Mullet Hole and the other across from the visitor center.
+There are two kayak/canoe launches, one at Mullet Hole and the other across from the administrative office.

 Parking